dwp/kafka-to-hbase/README.md

 configured in full or disabled entirely via `K2HB_KAFKA_INSECURE=FALSE` and `K2HB_KAFKA_CERT_MODE=CERTGEN`.

-For an authoritative full list of arguments see the tool help.
+For an authoritative full list of arguments see the tool help; Arguments not listed here are defaulted in the `entrypoint.sh` script.

 * **CERTGEN_KEY_TYPE**
     The type of private key (`RSA` or `DSA`)